Cold weather safety: How to stay safe if you’re affected by crippling power outages after an ice storm

 You first want to dress the part and make sure you are wearing personal protective equipment to stay safe.

-Can I store food outside in the cold if my power goes out?
+Can you put food outside in the cold during a power outage?

 Power outages can occur at any time, and that can put the food you're storing in the refrigerator and freezer at risk.
 And while it may seem tempting to place food outside during the winter months to keep it cold and frozen until power is restored, the United States Department of Agriculture warns it's a bad idea.